GameFoundry/bsf/Documentation/Manuals/Native/User/simpleMaterial.md

 After the texture has been set, anything rendered with that material will now have that particular texture applied.
 Different shaders will accept different parameters of different types.
 You can find out parameter names and types by looking at the shader source (discussed later).

 In this particular example we have a parameter named "gAlbedoTex" that accepts a **Texture** resource.
-We set such a parameter by calling @ref bs::Material::setTexture "Material::setTexture".
-There are other parameter types like floats, ints, colors, as well as multi-dimensional types like vectors and matrices which can be set by calling @ref bs::Material::setFloat "Material::setFloat", @ref bs::Material::setColor "Material::setColor", @ref bs::Material::setVec4 "Material::setVec4" and similar.
+We set such a parameter by calling @ref bs::Material::setTexture "Material::setTexture()".
+There are other parameter types like floats, ints, colors, as well as multi-dimensional types like vectors and matrices which can be set by calling @ref bs::Material::setFloat "Material::setFloat()", @ref bs::Material::setColor "Material::setColor()", @ref bs::Material::setVec4 "Material::setVec4()" and similar.

 ~~~~~~~~~~~~~{.cpp}
 // Assuming our material has some more parameters, for purposes of the example